rebazp/P3Quizgame/README.md

 ### Features left to implement

 - One feature that would make the game more difficult and fun would be to add more questions.
 But everytime the game starts, the game only choose ten random questions.
-Next time the game starts it choose ten new questions so that everytime there is new questions to choose from.
+Next time the game starts it chooses ten new questions so that everytime there is new questions to choose from.

 - Feature that gives the player the option to show or hide the correct answers.

-## Data Model
+## Data model

-I decided to use functions and dictionary in my project.
+I decided to use functions and dictionary for this project.
 The game has four functions that let the player start the game, see the available options, choose one asnwer, check the answer and replay the game.
 The dictionary holds all the options the player can choose from and the questions that are available.

 Function
 - New game